segmentio/segment-docs/src/connections/destinations/catalog/actions-launchdarkly-audiences/index.md

 ## Getting started

 1. In LaunchDarkly, navigate to [Account settings](https://app.launchdarkly.com/settings/projects) and copy the client-side ID for the project and environment where you would like to create a Engage Audience synced segment.
 2. In LaunchDarkly, create a service token with either a Writer role or a custom role.
-If your service token has a custom role, it must have the actions `createSegment` and `updateIncluded` to sync a segment from Twilio Segment.
+If your service token has a custom role, it must have the actions `createSegment` and `updateIncluded` to sync a segment from and Engage Audience.
 To learn how to create a service token, read [Creating API access tokens](https://docs.launchdarkly.com/home/account-security/api-access-tokens#creating-api-access-tokens).
 3. From the Segment web app, navigate to **Engage > Audiences**.
 Ensure you are in the Engage space you plan to use with the LaunchDarkly Audiences destination.
 Either choose an existing Engage audience or create a new one.
 This is the audience you plan to sync with LaunchDarkly.
 4. Navigate to **Engage > Engage Settings** and click **Destinations**.
 Please ensure you are still in the correct Engage space.
 5. Search for LaunchDarkly Audiences” and select the destination.
 Click **Add destination**.